Zero-Discord/-bersicht/SECURITY.md

 🇺🇸󠁧󠁢󠁥󠁮󠁧󠁿
 # Security file
-Given that we have our first personal rights, we know you are rights and not forbearance.
-If you have a Have heard any questions, please contact the [Support](https://discord.gg/M2uBPp7pZM)!
+As soon as we have published our first files, we will inform you here about the supported and unsupported versions.
+Should you still have a question, please do not hesitate to contact [support](https://discord.gg/M2uBPp7pZM)!